pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Deployment" iconClasses="fa-infinity solidblocks-yellow">}}
       The deployment can easily be integrated into all major CI/CD systems or into already existing application build pipelines.
     {{</feature>}}

     {{< feature title="Testing" iconClasses="fa-crow solidblocks-green">}}
-      Infrastructure integration tests in the deployment process ensure, that the deployment is successful, and also serve as canary to warn when parts of the infrastructure or application are broken or in a degraded state.
+      Infrastructure integration tests in the deployment process ensure that the deployment is successful.
+They also serve as a canary to warn when parts of the infrastructure or application are broken or in a degraded state.
     {{</feature>}}

   {{</feature-row>}}